 • OpenTelemetry native — operation duration histograms and method-level tracking tagged by tool names and resource URIs

-• Triple Gate architecture (March 2026) — composable safety pipeline with parallel guard execution, multi-provider failover, token-level cost controls, and IBM Granite Guardian integration
+• Triple Gate architecture (March 2026) — composable safety pipeline with parallel guard execution, multi-provider failover, token-level cost controls, IBM Granite Guardian integration, and Regex Guard for custom guard rules

 • Agent-aware error handling — structured, schema-compliant refusal responses that agents can process gracefully